sartorius-research/LIVECell/README.md

 ## How to access LIVECell

 All images in LIVECell are available following [this link](http://livecell-dataset.s3.eu-central-1.amazonaws.com/LIVECell_dataset_2021/images.zip)  (requires 1.3 GB).
 Annotations for the different experiments are linked below.
+To see a more details regarding benchmarks and how to use our models, see [this link](model/README.md).

 ### LIVECell-wide train and evaluate